python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 When the order of arguments of the Bot API methods changes or they become optional/mandatory due to changes in the Bot API, PTB will always try to reflect these changes.
 While we try to make such changes backward compatible, this is not always possible or only with significant effort.
-In such cases we will find a trade-off between backwards compatibility and fully complying with the Bot API, which may result in breaking changes.
+In such cases we will find a trade-off between backward compatibility and fully complying with the Bot API, which may result in breaking changes.
-We highly recommend using keyword arguments, which can help to make such changes non-breaking on your end.
+We highly recommend using keyword arguments, which can help make such changes non-breaking on your end.

 ..
-    We have documented a few common cases and possible backwards compatible solutions here in the wiki for reference for the dev team.
+    We have documented a few common cases and possible backwards compatible solutions here in the wiki as a reference for the dev team.

 To be moved to the wiki before merge:

 A few cases can happen when Telegram makes changes to arguments of classes and methods.
 Here are a few hints on how these can be handled in a compatible way that is backward compatible or at least minimizes the impact of the change.
-Whether these hints are applied or the change is just implemented in a breaking way may be decided by the dev team on a case by case basis.
+Whether these hints are applied or the change is just implemented in a breaking way may be decided by the dev team on a case-by-case basis.
 This depends e.g. on the currently available capacity.

 1. Optional arguments become mandatory